-Breaking a Lease in Newport News, Virgina- Know the Laws
+Breaking a Lease in Newport News, Virginia- Know the Laws

-As a landlord, it’s imperative that you keep yourself up to date with the rules and regulations that apply when a tenant breaks their lease.
+As a landlord in Virginia, it is your obligation to keep yourself up to date with the rules and regulations that apply when a tenant breaks their lease early.

-A lease agreement is a contractually binding legal agreement.
-When a tenant signs it, they agree to pay rent for the entire lease term whether or not they live there.
+A lease agreement is a contractually binding legal agreement when a tenant occupies a rental property.
+When a tenant signs the lease agreement, they agree to pay rent for the entire lease term whether or not they live in the rental unit.

-Sometimes circumstances occur that may force a tenant to break it early.
-Their reason for breaking the lease early may either be legally justified or not.
+Sometimes circumstances occur that may force a Virginia tenant to terminate it early.
+Their breaking a lease early may have a legally justified reason or not.
 Regardless of the reason, though, breaking a lease is a serious violation of the contractual agreement.

 As a landlord, it’s important to know what actions you’d be able to take if you find yourself in such a scenario.
-The following is everything you need to know when a tenant breaks their lease early in the state of Virginia.
+The following is everything any landlord needs to know when a tenant breaks their lease early in the state of Virginia.

 Rental Agreement in Virginia

-It’s important that you create a detailed yet concise lease agreement for your tenants.
+As a landlord, it’s important that you create a detailed yet concise lease agreement for your new tenant in Virginia.
 In other words, don’t let your lease agreement leave any room for guesswork.
-Address every possible detail and don’t make assumptions.
-Also, make sure to take your tenant through the document before they sign it.
+Landlords should address every possible detail and not make assumptions.

 person signing lease agreement

-Now, when it comes to breaking a lease, there are a few things that you’ll want to address in the lease.
+Now, when it comes to breaking a lease in Virginia, there are a few things that a landlord should address in the lease.
 They are as follows.

 • The penalties for breaking the lease unjustifiably.
-Let them know that breaking the lease early doesn’t exempt them from their lease obligations like paying rent.
+Let them know that breaking the lease early doesn’t exempt them from their lease obligations like paying the total remaining rent.

 • Their rights to break the lease early for justified reasons.
 Also, explain to them the requirements that they must meet before moving out.

 • Whether you have a responsibility to “mitigate damages.”
-In Virginia, landlords must make reasonable efforts to re-rent their unit after a tenant leaves.
-If your efforts are successful, your tenant would only be liable for paying rent for the duration the unit was empty.
+In Virginia, landlords must make reasonable efforts to find replacement tenants.
+If your replacement tenant efforts are successful, your tenant would only be liable for paying rent for the duration the unit was empty.

 • Whether subletting is legal or not.
 In Virginia, a tenant can sublet their unit if the lease doesn’t prohibit it.
 As such, as a landlord, make sure to have a clause on subletting.
 Let the tenant know whether it is allowed or not; and if allowed, the conditions they must meet.

-• If the tenant is renting periodically, let them know how much notice they must serve you before leaving.
-In the state of Virginia, tenants must provide a 30-day advance notice before terminating a month-to-month lease.
+• If the tenant is renting periodically, let them know how much time they must serve you before leaving.
+Virginia tenants must provide a 30-day advance notice before terminating a month-to-month lease.
 In the case of a lease with no end date, a tenant must serve a 120-day notice.
 (VA Code § 55-222).

 moving boxes in living room